-&lt;sup>4Prior to 1985, there were no observations of USA groundfish vessels in the NAFO Regulatory Area.
-Since 1985, an average of 12 USA vessels have frequented the NRA annually.
+Prior to 1985, there were no observations of USA groundfish vessels in the NAFO Regulatory Area.
+Since 1985, an average of 12 USA vessels have frequented the NAFO Regulatory Area annually.
 This average is believed accurate.
-However, due to the nature of trips (4-6 days in the NRA) and infrequent air surveillance, it is conceivable that the average could be higher.
+However, due to the nature of trips (4-6 days in the NAFO Regulatory Area) and infrequent air surveillance, it is conceivable that the average could be higher.

-3.0 CATCH STATISTICS
+3.0 Catch Statistics

-3.1 Method of Determining Catch Statistics
+3.1 Method of determining catch statistics

-In the absence of catch reports to NAFO, the catch statistics for each non-member nation are obtained primarily from logbooks/verbal conversations with masters during courtesy boardings combined with an estimate for non-boarded periods.
+In the absence of catch reports to NAFO, the catch statistics for each non-Contracting Party are obtained primarily from logbooks/verbal conversations with masters during courtesy boardings combined with an estimate for non-boarded periods.
 Estimated statistics represent a "best estimate" of vessel activity and catches.
-A brief step by step method to determine catches for non-member vessels follows:
+A brief step by step method to determine catches for non-Contracting Parties vessels follows:

-- 1. Courtesy boarding and sighting data are obtained. - 2.
-Sighting information which is covered by courtesy boardings is omitted. - 3.
-Days on ground are counted between sightings that are less than 30 days apart and totalled.
-Where a vessel is sighted greater than 30 days apart, seven days is attributed to the vessel for each sighting. - 4.
-The known days when vessels are not in the Regulatory Area (e.g. port visits, etc.) are counted and subtracted from days on ground. - 5.
-The final figure obtained is then reduced by 15% to account for bad weather, steaming, mechanical breakdown, etc. - 6.
-The final days on ground are totalled for each nation. - 7.
-Courtesy boarding data for each nation is analyzed to determine the major fisheries engaged in, as well as to determine catch rates. - 8.
-The percentage of time (based on courtesy boarding) spent engaging in each fishery is applied to the total estimated days for each nation. - 9.
-As a result, an estimate of catch by species for each nation is obtained. - 10.
-This estimated catch and effort is added to the courtesy boarding data to obtain a combined total catch for each nation/fishery.
+- 1) Courtesy boarding and sighting data are obtained. - 2) Sighting information which is covered by courtesy boardings is omitted. - 3) Days on ground are counted between sightings that are less than 30 days apart and totalled.
+Where a vessel is sighted greater than 30 days apart, seven days is attributed to the vessel for each sighting. - 4) The known days when vessels are not in the Regulatory Area (eg port visits, etc.) are counted and subtracted from days on ground. - 5) The final figure obtained is then reduced by 15% to account for bad weather, steaming, mechanical breakdown, etc. - 6) The final days on ground are totalled for each nation. - 7) Courtesy boarding data for each nation is analyzed to determine the major fisheries engaged in, as well as to determine catch rates. - 8) The percentage of time (based on courtesy boarding) spent engaging in each fishery is applied to the total estimated days for each nation. - 9) As a result, an estimate of catch by species for each nation is obtained. - 10) This estimated catch and effort is added to the courtesy boarding data to obtain a combined total catch for each nation/fishery.